zamazan4ik/awesome-pgo/article/article.md

 * Rustc: [Optimized build](https://rustc-dev-guide.rust-lang.org/building/optimized-build.html#profile-guided-optimization)
 * tsv-utils: [Building with Link Time Optimization and Profile Guided Optimization](https://github.com/eBay/tsv-utils/blob/master/docs/BuildingWithLTO.md)

-I hope having PGO-related documentation in project helps users in the following ways:
+I hope having PGO-related documentation in the project helps users in the following ways:

-* Find information about PGO usage with project.
+* Find information about PGO usage with the project.
 It also improves PGO visibility overall.
 Without corresponding documentation users with high probability will not find the possibility to optimize your project with PGO even if you invested a lot of resources into the actual PGO integration.
 * Find information about how much performance improvement can be expected from enabling PGO for the project at least in some cases.
-Of course, user can have different cases and can get in reality worse (or better - who knows) results with PGO for the project - but having some kind of baseline is really important during the idea evaluation stage.
+Of course, a user can have different cases and can get in reality worse (or better - who knows) results with PGO for the project - but having some kind of baseline is important during the idea evaluation stage.
-* Find information about how the project can be build with PGO.
+* Find information about how the project can be built with PGO.
 Sometimes it's *just* a build system switch, sometimes it's a more sophisticated process with direct playing around compiler switches, PGO profiles, etc. Having this process documented lowers **a lot** PGO entrance level for the project because fighting with unfamiliar (to the project user) build scripts is a **very** demotivating task.
-Developers UX matters here too, trust me.
+Developers' UX matters here too, trust me.

 One more wish - please, place PGO-related documentation somewhere in the visible place.
 It can be just a README file note (for smaller projects) or a dedicated page (for larger projects with a dedicated website).
-It would be awesome if you have some kind of search over the documention where I can type "PGO" and go to the corresponding piece of documentation.
+It would be awesome if you have some kind of search over the documentation where I can type "PGO" and go to the corresponding piece of documentation.
 Otherwise finding the corresponding page can be a difficult task.
 E.g. let's check MariaDB case.
-MariaDB [has](https://mariadb.com/files/MariaDBEnteprise-Profile-GuidedOptimization-20150401_0.pdf) PGO documentation but unfortunately it's in a form of PDF file.
-And I even don't know how to find this file via the official [documentation](https://mariadb.com/kb/en/documentation/) - I found this guide only via Google search!
+MariaDB [has](https://mariadb.com/files/MariaDBEnteprise-Profile-GuidedOptimization-20150401_0.pdf) PGO documentation but, unfortunately, it's in the form of PDF file.
+I even don't know how to find this file via the official [documentation](https://mariadb.com/kb/en/documentation/) - I found this guide only via Google search!
 MariaDB's built-in search engine on its website cannot find anything related to PGO.
-I discussed this topic with MariaDB's devs on FOSDEM 2024 and they promised me taking a look on it.
+I discussed this topic with MariaDB's devs at FOSDEM 2024 and they promised me take a look at it.
 I remember your promise ;)

 All information above targets mostly PGO documentation for applications.
 What about libraries?
 Since libraries are *usually* smaller than an application, possibly leaving some PGO benchmarks in the README file will be enough.
 If your library supports building artifacts like dynamic, static libraries or some packages like Python wheels and you support building them with PGO (like `pydantic` project [does](https://github.com/pydantic/pydantic-core/pull/678)) - document this process as well.

 #### Prebuilt binaries

 Even if PGO is somehow implemented in the project, it doesn't mean at all that binaries provided by the project will be optimized with PGO!
-E.g. ISPC project [supports](https://github.com/ispc/ispc/blob/main/superbuild/README.md) buliding with PGO but provided binaries [don't](https://github.com/ispc/ispc/issues/2687) use this optimization.
+E.g. ISPC [supports](https://github.com/ispc/ispc/blob/main/superbuild/README.md) building with PGO but provided binaries [don't](https://github.com/ispc/ispc/issues/2687) use this optimization.
 I am pretty sure that for other projects like ClickHouse and YugabyteDB situation is the same - they support somehow (via a dedicated build switch or at least describe building with PGO in the documentation) PGO build but don't use for their binaries.
 Why?
 In many cases developers cannot predict target workload for their users - it's especially true for performance-critical things like databases.
 Access patterns can be too different, and upstream developers can be just too conservative to preoptimize their binaries with some reference workload.
-Maintaining several binary version?
+Maintaining several binary versions?
 Yeah, it's possible but additional maintenance cost.
 Collect actual workload from customers?
-Yeah, it's possible to do but requires additional efforts from developers and establishing this process + additional maintenance cost once again.
+Yeah, it's possible to do but requires additional efforts from developers and establishing this process + additional maintenance costs once again.

 ### OS distributions